War of the Worlds (2005 film): Marketing and home media releases

 The film was released on VHS and DVD on November 22, 2005, with both a single-disc edition and a two-disc special edition which included production featurettes, documentaries and various trailers.
-The film grossed $113,000,000 in DVD sales, bringing its total film gross to $704,745,540, ranking tenth place in the 2005 DVD sales chart.
+The film grossed $113 million in DVD sales, bringing its total film gross to $704,745,540, ranking tenth place in the 2005 DVD sales chart.
 Paramount released the film on Blu-ray Disc on June 1, 2010.

 Reception

 Box office

-On June 29, 2005, the film grossed approximately US$81 million worldwide, and earned the 38th-biggest opening week by grossing $98,826,764 in 3,908 theatres, an average of $25,288 at each theater.
-On Independence Day weekend, it grossed $64,878,725 in 3,908 theatres, an average of $16,601, and gave Tom Cruise his biggest opening weekend until the release of Top Gun: Maverick in May 2022.
+On June 29, 2005, the film grossed $81 million worldwide, and earned the 38th-biggest opening week by grossing $98.8 million in 3,908 theaters, an average of $25,288.
+On Independence Day weekend, it grossed $64.9 million, an average of $16,601, and gave Tom Cruise his biggest opening weekend, replacing Mission: Impossible 2.
+This record would last until the release of Top Gun: Maverick in May 2022.
 It was the second-biggest film opening on Independence Day weekend, after Spider-Man 2.
-During its first five days of release, it made $100.2 million, breaking The Lost World: Jurassic Park's record to become the fastest Steven Spielberg film to reach $100 million.
+During its first five days of release, it made $100.2 million, breaking The Lost World: Jurassic Park's record for being the fastest Steven Spielberg film to reach $100 million.
 It earned $200 million in 24 days, ranking 37th in the list of fastest films to gross $200 million.
-It has grossed $704,745,540 including DVD sales, making it the fourth highest-grossing film of 2005 and the 66th highest-grossing film worldwide.
+It went on to make a total gross of $603.9 million worldwide.
+The film would remain as Tom Cruise's highest-grossing film until 2011 when it was dethroned by Mission: Impossible – Ghost Protocol.
+Overall, it was the fourth-highest-grossing film of 2005.

-Critical reaction
+Critical response

-On Rotten Tomatoes, War of the Worlds holds a 75% approval rating based on 264 reviews and an average rating of 7/10.
-The critical consensus states: "Steven Spielberg's adaptation of War of the Worlds delivers on the thrill and paranoia of H.G.
+On Rotten Tomatoes, War of the Worlds holds an approval rating of 76% based on 265 reviews, and an average rating of 7/10.
+The site's critical consensus states: "Steven Spielberg's adaptation of War of the Worlds delivers on the thrill and paranoia of H.G.
 Wells' classic novel while impressively updating the action and effects for modern audiences."
-Review aggregator website Metacritic gave the film an average score of 73 out of 100 based on 40 reviews, indicating "generally favorable reviews".
+Review aggregator website Metacritic gave the film an average score of 73 out of 100 based on 40 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.